Lifting couplings in Wasserstein spaces: The category of couplings

 \section{The category of couplings}

 Here we briefly review some basic notions of optimal transport theory, mostly to fix the notation.
-All the measurable spaces we consider in this work are going to be standard Borel, also known as ``Polish'': measurable spaces whose sigma-algebra can be obtained as the Borel sigma-algebra of a complete, separable metric space.
+For most of the constructions in this section we require the measurable spaces to be standard Borel, also known as ``Polish'': those measurable spaces whose $\sigma$-algebra can be obtained as the Borel $\sigma$-algebra of a complete, separable metric space.
+This is needed in particular to have conditional distributions, more on that later in this section.

-For $X$ a measurable space, denote by $\Sigma(X)$ its $\sigma$-algebra, and by $PX$ the space of probability measures over it.
-If $X$ and $Y$ are measurable spaces, denote by $X\times Y$ their Cartesian product, equipped with the product sigma-algebra.
+For $X$ a (generic) measurable space, denote by $\Sigma(X)$ its $\sigma$-algebra, and by $PX$ the set of probability measures over it.
+If $X$ and $Y$ are measurable spaces, denote by $X\times Y$ their Cartesian product, equipped with the product $\sigma$-algebra.

 \begin{deph} Let $X$ and $Y$ be measurable spaces.
 Let $p\in PX$ and $q\in PY$ be probability measures.
 A \emph{coupling} of $p$ and $q$ is a probability measure $s\in P(X\times Y)$ such that its marginals on $X$ and $Y$ are $p$ and $q$, respectively.